keboola/developers-docs/cli/commands/local/template/delete/index.md

 : branch ID or name

 `-i, --instance <string>`
-: Id of the template instance
+: ID of the template instance

 `--dry-run`
 : Preview the list of configs to be deleted